chingyaoc/VQA-tensorflow/README.md

 # Tensorflow Edition of Deeper LSTM+ normalized CNN for Visual Question Answering

 Provide tensor flow edition for VQA_LSTM_CNN, training a deeper LSTM and normalized CNN Visual Question Answering model.
-The current code can reach 49.49 on Open-Ended (use COCO train set to train and validation set to evaluation).
+The current code can reach same accuracy with original torch code on Open-Ended (use COCO train set to train and validation set to evaluation).
 You can check original torch edtion from [VQA_LSTM_CNN](https://github.com/VT-vision-lab/VQA_LSTM_CNN) for more details.

 ### Requirements